kaibamr/cv/wm.md

 - Keeping application dependencies up to date.
 - Developing unit tests/UI unit tests using Jasmine and Karma.
 - Developing end-to-end (E2E) tests with Protractor.
-- Maintaining Angular npm packages.
+- Maintaining Angular open-source npm packages.
-- Using SASS for styling as well as Angular Material.
+- Using SASS for styling, and Angular Material as a component library.
 - Assisting other web developers in implementing new features.

 ### Tauron CMS
 **Content Management System for the End User Mobile Application of a Major Polish Energy Provider**
-- Working on new features using Angular, TypeScript, RxJS, and Angular Material libraries.
+- Working on new features using Angular, TypeScript, RxJS, and Angular Material.
 - Gathering functional requirements, analyzing them, and providing estimates for the client.
 - Designing application architecture to be reusable across similar modules.
 - Writing E2E tests using Cypress.